-- (1) Took the action after it had been served with an injunction, restraining order, or other legal process enjoining it from doing so, issued by a court of competent jurisdiction, and had a reasonable opportunity to act on the injunction, restraining order, or other legal process; or - (2) Acted in collusion with the wrongdoer in violating the rights of the adverse claimant; or - (3) In the case of a security certificate that has been stolen, acted with notice of the adverse claim.
-(1997-181, s.
-1.)
+(1) Took the action after it had been served with an injunction, restraining order, or other legal process enjoining it from doing so, issued by a

+- court of competent jurisdiction, and had a reasonable opportunity to act on the injunction, restraining order, or other legal process; or - (2) Acted in collusion with the wrongdoer in violating the rights of the adverse claimant; or - (3) In the case of a security certificate that has been stolen, acted with notice of the adverse claim.

-§ 25-8-116.
+"§ 25-8-116.
 Securities intermediary as purchaser for value.

 A securities intermediary that receives a financial asset and establishes a security entitlement to the financial asset in favor of an entitlement holder is a purchaser for value of the financial asset.
-A securities intermediary that acquires a security entitlement to a financial asset from another securities intermediary acquires the security entitlement for value if the securities intermediary acquires the security entitlement to the financial asset in favor of an entitlement establishes a security entitlement to the financial asset in favor of an entitlement holder.
-(1997-181, s.
-1.)
+A securities intermediary that acquires a security entitlement to a financial asset from another securities intermediary acquires the security entitlement for value if the securities intermediary acquiring the security entitlement establishes a security entitlement to the financial asset in favor of an entitlement holder.